13 Things You Shouldn’t Do at Reopened Restaurants

 Dining in a pandemic

 Going out with friends and family or for a work event in a restaurant without a care in the world has quickly become a memory of the past.
 After much of the world has been in lockdown for the past few months due to millions of people being infected with coronavirus, restaurants in various parts of the United States are tentatively starting to open back up.
-Here’s a helpful chart that shows if bars and restaurants are even ready to reopen in your area.
 However, as businesses start opening up, the repercussions of the pandemic will be felt in the United States and around the world for a long time.
 If you’re thinking of going out to eat, here are a few things you should keep in mind.
 Our changing relationship with restaurants is just one of these 13 everyday habits that could (and should) change forever after coronavirus.

 Arrive without a mask